Help us improve your experience.

 Do you have time for a two-minute survey?

-Intrusion Detection and Prevention Overview
+Intrusion Detection And Prevention Overview

-Benefits of IDP
+Benefits

-By leveraging IDP, you can significantly enhance your network's security posture, protecting against a wide range of known and emerging threats.
+By leveraging Intrusion Detection and Prevention (IDP), you can significantly enhance your network's security posture, protecting against a wide range of known and emerging threats.
 The following are some of the benefits:

 • Network Visibility—Provides insights into potential security issues.